danhper/bigcode-tools/doc/tutorial.md

 ![2D embeddings][10]

-The results are not great given the few amount of data we used, but the same process can easily be used with much bigger dataset to hopefully give better results.
+The results are not great given the few amount of data we used, but the same process can easily be used a with much bigger dataset to hopefully give better results.

 This is the end of the tutorial, take a look at each module documentation